MohdIsmailMatAsin/i510400AsrB460Msl/README.md

 </div>

-- 🚀 0x3E910003 = 0300913E
+- 0x3E910003 = 0300913E
-- 🚀 AAPL,ig-platform-id = 0300913E
+- AAPL,ig-platform-id = 0300913E

 <p align="center"><img width="1176" alt="Screen_Shot_2022-05-02_at_5_10_03_PM" src="https://user-images.githubusercontent.com/72515939/166212509-9f300b98-66c5-43f0-abf9-e14dd5e610a2.png"></div>

 </br>

 **device-id**<div align="justify">To get the proper main card platform as `headless` injection, `device-id` is required to get the device name.
 On `Intel 10th Gen` processor, it is not necessary, but sometimes this patch may fix certain IGPU issues.
-As an example, find **Activity Monitor > Window > GPU History** or **Activity Monitor > GPU** extra tab, IGPU will display as **Intel® KBL Unknown**.
+As an example, find **Activity Monitor > Window > GPU History** or **Activity Monitor > GPU** extra tab, IGPU will display as **Intel KBL Unknown**.
 Checkout [Issues #1905](https://github.com/acidanthera/bugtracker/issues/1905).
 To proper rename, use **Hackintool** as a guide by finding the appropriate **device-id**, not in mobile mode (Mobile = No).
 In this case, GPU Hexadecimal device-id 0x3E9B8086 which is equal to 4 byte data hex swapped 9B3E0000 is injected via config.plist in IGPU DeviceProperties section.
 Below is an example:</div>

-- 🚀 0x3E9B8086 = 9B3E8086
+- 0x3E9B8086 = 9B3E8086
-- 🚀 9B3E8086 = 9B3E0000 (8086 to 0000)
+- 9B3E8086 = 9B3E0000 (8086 to 0000)
-- 🚀 device-id = 9B3E0000
+- device-id = 9B3E0000

 <p align="center"><img width="1172" alt="Screen_Shot_2022-05-02_at_5_27_16_PM" src="https://user-images.githubusercontent.com/72515939/166213623-407d87dd-5368-4430-b8e0-5fc87eb97be1.png"></div>